 The review process and plan decided in June 2005, was to upgrade all fixed and mobile mammography facilities to digital mammography with wideband networking to regional and central diagnostic centers.
 A provincial RFP was submitted for immediate purchase of equipment for Cape Breton and Yarmouth.
 This was the beginning of an organized long term approach (5-7 years) to introduce digital mammography to the province.
-This review process is now in the implementation stage.
-For purposes of uniformity and quality performance execution, one successful bid for all equipment was identified, and equipment purchases have begun.
-A provincial mammography equipment committee (PMEC) for implementation of FFDM has been established.
+For purposes of uniformity and quality performance execution, one successful bid for all equipment was identified, and equipment purchases have been completed.
+A provincial mammography equipment committee (PMEC) for implementation of FFDM was established.

 Although a number of new technologies are on the horizon, they are unlikely to replace mammography in the near future for screening the general population.
 Mammography remains the only breast cancer screening tool proven to reduce mortality from breast cancer in the population.
 Public Health Agency of Canada, 2006.

-For 2008 estimated age standardized incidence rates for breast cancer in Nova Scotia are 101/100,000 with an estimated 690 new cases.
-In 2003, actual data reported 590 new cases for an actual age-standardized incident rate of 92/100,000 third lowest among all Canadian provinces.
+For 2010 estimated age standardized incidence rates for breast cancer in Nova Scotia are 105/100,000 with an estimated 740 new cases.
+In 2006, actual data reported 710 new cases for an actual age-standardized incident rate of 107/100,000.
 Incidence is increasing due to the implementation of breast screening programs and greatly improved methods of data collection both of which NSBSP has as been active in developing and promoting.